The ultimate guide to coffee 'processes'

 Washed coffees are also more consistent due to the fermentation happening at the beginning of the process.
 Although washed coffee is usually fermented in tanks of fresh water, this can pose an environmental risk with the large quantities of water used and the risk of chemicals making their way into local water sources.
 However, alternate processes that cause fermentation within the coffee bean can continue for a long time which can actively affect and change the bean’s flavours.
 In this way, a washed coffee requires less strict quality control and monitoring throughout the process.

-Perhaps the royalty of specialty coffees, the honey process typically produces coffees of the highest quality, often with more developed sweet and winey flavours.
+Perhaps the royalty of specialty coffees, the honey process typically produces coffees of high quality, often with more developed sweet and winey flavours.
 However, it is a less common process (particularly for independent farmers) as there is a higher risk of uncontrollable fermentation.
 This is due to the larger quantity of mucilage that is left on the bean, which introduces more sugar and microorganisms, which, you’ve guessed it, can lead to over-fermentation and rotten tasting notes.
 To reduce this, they often need a lot of quality control and must dry in thin layers to reduce heat and excess fermentation.
-On the other hand, these coffees are considered worth the risk as they have some of the most developed flavours in the coffee world! .
+On the other hand, these coffees are considered worth the risk as they have some of the most developed flavours in the coffee world!
 There are several different types of honey production that you might see; they are mostly defined by the amount of mucilage that is left on the bean before fermenting.

 In a black honey, all of the mucilage remains on the bean whilst processing.
 Typically, this is the most risky form of the production, as it introduces the most sugars – the driving force for fermentation.
 These beans must be dried in the shade to reduce the heat and stabilise the fermentation.
 After all the work, these coffees often result in a sweet cup, with a heavy body and a good amount of acidity.